Cullan Brown Invitational returns for third-straight year

 Eighty-four golfers competed in the first round at Calvert City Country Club on Monday.
 In the high school divisions, Rafe Blankenship leads the boys with a 5-under 67 in round one.
 In the girls division, Cathryn Brown leads with a 1-under 71.

 In the men's college division, Murray State's Jay Nimmo leads after a 1-over 73.
-On the girls side, Nina McMurtrey leads with a 4-over 76.
+On the women's side, Nina McMurtrey leads with a 4-over 76.

 For full results, click here.